-Many vegans, plant based folks, vegetarians, and the culinarily adventurous enjoy a good old fashioned mushroom veggie burger.
+Many vegans, plant based folks, vegetarians, and the culinary adventurous enjoy a good old fashioned mushroom veggie burger recipe.
 I have had my fair share over the years.
 Some incredibly tasty.
 Some more or less forgettable.

 I would strongly urge using fresh tarragon and fresh parsley.
 It does make a difference in the freshness of the burger and the robust flavor.
 While you can top this vegan mushroom burger patty with whatever you want, I would highly recommend some Kite Hill Ricotta Cheese, caramelized red onions, and dijon mustard.
 If you want to get fancy, throw on some microgreens.

 When grilling, I use non-stick aluminum foil.
 It makes a big difference when making veggie burgers.
 It keeps burgers from sticking to the grill.
-It keeps burgers from falling through the cracks.
-It makes flipping burgers a total breeze.
-And if that’s not enough, it makes clean-up super easy.
+It keeps them from falling through the cracks.
+It makes flipping them a total breeze.
+And if that’s not enough, it also makes clean-up super easy.

 This recipe makes 4 large burgers or 6 smaller burgers.
 You’ll need to adjust how long you grill based on how large you make the burgers.
 I made 4 large burgers, and grilled them on a gas grill at 450º F for 7 minutes on each side.
 Adjust as you see necessary, and based on how “charred” you like your burger.

 Mushroom Farro Burger